datakultur/ansible-playbooks/powerdns/README.md

-# PowerDNS Ansible playbook
+# PowerDNS Ansible Playbook

 Work in progress

+This will setup MariaDB and PowerDNS 4.2.
+Using PowerDNS-Admin for webinterface.
+No bootstrapping done yet.
+First user created in PowerDNS-Admin is full admin.

 Change variables-example.yml to variables.yml before use.
-Also change passwords :)
+Change passwords before use :)

-Currently using a custom hacked role for pdns (https://github.com/PowerDNS/pdns-ansible/pull/61)
+Using this PR https://github.com/PowerDNS/pdns-ansible/pull/61 to get PDNS 4.2

 ```
 cp variables-example.yml variables.yml